rcs333/CLOMP/README.md

 # CLOMP - CLinically Okay Metagenomic Pipeline

-A entirely open source, fast, accurate and highly configurable end to end metagenomics pipeline for the people.
+A entirely open source, fast, accurate, multi-sample and highly configurable end to end metagenomics pipeline for the people.

 ### Table of Contents
 1. [This Introduction and general description](#Introduction)